trueos/trueos-docs/trueos-handbook/introducing.rst

 As |trueos| grows and evolves, many users appreciate comparisons with other operating systems.
-These comparisons are intended to help new users deciding to install and try |trueos|, with accuracy being the chief concern.
+These comparisons are intended to help new users understand the abilities and features available when deciding to install |trueos|.
+Accuracy being the chief concern.

 .. index:: FreeBSD/PC-BSD comparison
 .. _FreeBSD and PCBSD: